certusone/kb/source/key_management.rst

 - Modify validator details (moniker, commission)
 - Sign any transaction from this account

-As we can see the key is needed for many important validator tasks.
+As we can see, the key is needed for many important validator tasks.

 Some of these look easy to automate like voting on governance and bonding rewards.

-However if we look at the capabilities of the key something should catch your eyes.
-The key has the capability to unbond your validator's self-bond, modify the validator and transfer funds.
+However, the key's capabilities include unbonding your validator's self-bond, modify the validator and transfer funds, which makes it highly critical.

-This makes the account key very critical since it basically indicates the ownership of the validator.
-So we need to think about how to **protect** the key.
+The account key basically indicates the ownership of the validator.
+It is very important to **protect** and safeguard the key.

 ---------